-On December 18, 2019, the U.S. Court of Appeals for the Fifth Circuit (Appeals Court) held that the Patient Protection and Affordable Care Act's ACA's) individual mandate is unconstitutional.
+On December 18, 2019, the U.S. Court of Appeals for the Fifth Circuit (Appeals Court) held that the Patient Protection and Affordable Care Act's (ACA's) individual mandate is unconstitutional.

-The Appeals Court is remanding the case to the U.S. District for the Northern District of Texas (District Court) for additional analysis on whether the individual mandate can be severed from the ACA.
+The Appeals Court remanded the case to the District Court for additional analysis on whether the individual mandate can be severed from the ACA.
 The Appeals Court is also directing the District Court to consider the government's new arguments regarding the relief that should be provided to the plaintiff states and the two individual plaintiffs in the case.

-To be clear, the Appeals Court decision does not impact employers' group health plans at this time.
+To be clear, the Appeals Court decision and the Supreme Court's order to hear the case do not impact employers' group health plans at this time.